-The upper part of the image has been broken: as known from better preserved examples of the Parinirvāṇa or Mahāparinirvāṇa, the "final decease" or "great final decease", we know that a caitya was carved above the reclining Buddha, surrounded by the two śāla trees, that divine hands had to play cymbals and drums on either side of the spire of the caitya and that eventually mourning monks could be depicted in the background.55
+The upper part of the image has been broken: as known from better preserved examples of the Parinirvāṇa or Mahāparinirvāṇa, the "final decease" or "great final decease", we know that a caitya was carved above the reclining Buddha, surrounded by the two śāla trees, that divine hands had to play cymbals and drums on either side of the spire of the caitya and that eventually mourning monks could be depicted in the background.

 Contrarily to the other known illustrations of the Buddha's decease, only one monk is depicted in the lower part of the image, in front of the bed.
 He is squatting with his back turned towards the spectator and with both hands placed on his face in an apparent gesture of despair.
 Traditionally indeed, two or more further monks surround him, turned towards us or profiled and also sunk into their sadness.
-The gesture of the central figure can also vary since in some examples, he might appear as a kind of atlant, having his arms raised as if sustaining the bed.56 luded through deeply incised lines which cross at regular interval.
-The eyes of the Buddha are closed and a gentle smile arises from his lips.
+The gesture of the central figure can also vary since in some examples, he might appear as a kind of atlant, having his arms raised as if sustaining the bed.

 Śākyamuni wears the monastic robe letting the left shoulder naked as usual in this iconography, a feature which is shared with the representation of the Illumination.
 The flap of the dress falls above the left shoulder, carved with a rather rough treatment.
-Similarly, the locks of the hair are not carved individually by al-
+Similarly, the locks of the hair are not carved individually by alluded through deeply incised lines which cross at regular interval.
+The eyes of the Buddha are closed and a gentle smile arises from his lips.

 The Buddha lies on his right side with the right arm folded under the head and the left arm stretched along the body.
 A round cushion is carved behind the head, i.e. left of it on the image and likewise another one stands at the feet (which might in some examples be visualized as a lotus) whereas a thick mattress adorned by incised lines forming a grill sustains the Buddha.
-This grilled decoration is noticed on some images only since usually flowers are incised on the cloth.57 The mattress lies above a bed, two feet of which are depicted on either side.
+This grilled decoration is noticed on some images only since usually flowers are incised on the cloth.
+The mattress lies above a bed, two feet of which are depicted on either side.

 Below the Buddha.
-Gauqīyā of c.
+Gaudīyā of c.
 11th c.
-Buddhist creed in corrupt Sanskrit: siddham (symbol) ye dharmmā hetu-prabhavā hetum teṣā tathāgato hy a- (line 1) vadat teṣāñ ca yo nirodha evam vādī mahā-śramanah (line 2)
+Buddhist creed in corrupt Sanskrit: siddham (symbol) ye dharmmā hetu-prabhavā hetum teṣā tathāgato hy a- (line 1) vadat teṣāñ ca yo nirodha evam vādī mahā-śramaṇaḥ (line 2)